1. Introduction

 Biomechanical plausibility.
 Predicted sequences generally respect physical constraints: joints stay within anatomically plausible ranges, limb lengths remain approximately constant, center-of-mass trajectories stay continuous.
 These properties emerge from the data distribution without explicit enforcement through loss terms.

-6. Cross-Domain Applicability
+6. Cross-Domain Transfer

 7. Current Limitations